 The powerful theme is revealed through a power point presentation, discovery of the contents of large gift boxes, a small nativity drama, and the construction of a cross, demonstrating the ultimate purpose of the coming of Jesus.
 What a great reminder to bring kids back to the real reason we celebrate Christmas!
 Students will make a Christmas tree ornament as a keepsake of their visit to the workshop and the Creation Museum.

 Christmas Town Kids is presented by Mrs. Ruth Carter.
 She grew up in Africa where her parents were missionaries.
 Ruth has a B.S. in nursing from the University of Illinois.
 She and her husband are in charge of the volunteer program here at the Creation Museum.
 Ruth also teaches several other kids’ workshops.

 This program is open to children ages 5 to 12.
 The presentation is planned with the upper elementary student in mind, but kids ages 5 through 6th grade may attend.
-Parents will need to reserve a free observer ticket to accompany their children.
+Tickets are just $3.50.
+Parents can accompany their children at no additional charge, but do need to reserve a free observer ticket.